anapysasi/day_trading_system/README.md

 #### File `get_all_features.py`

+This file chooses the most important features for the logistic regression.
+It first adds all features calculated in `feature_engineering.py` as new columns to the initial data.
+Then it fits the model to the logistic regression and gives an importance score for each feature.
+It runs this for each one of the stock on the S&P 500 and stores this information in a dataframe.
+At the end in groups by features and it averages the restults.
+The resulting dataframe is returned with the values ordered from most to less important.

+Note that since the logisitc regression has only binary values, the coefficients are both positive and negative.
+The positive scores indicate a feature that predicts class 1, whereas the negative scores indicate a feature that predicts class 0.

 #### File: `feature_engineering.py`

 Gets the dataframe from `create_df.py` and it calculates the following features: momentum, relative strength index (RSI), moving average convergence/divergence, volatility, 5, 10, and 30 mins moving average, volume change, percentage volume change, upper and lower bands and z-score.